April is the best time to be in Tokyo — you can take advantage of all the events and festivals dedicated to spring flowers, among other things.

 A rather unique festival. | Photo by David Ishikawa

-It’s that time of the year again: the slightly controversial Kanamara Matsuri, better known as the “Penis Festival”, is back.
-While the event has certainly gotten bigger and more crowded over the years, it still seems better known among foreigners than locals.
+It’s that time of the year again — the slightly controversial Kanamara Matsuri, better known as the “Penis Festival,” is back.
+While the event has certainly gotten bigger over the years (no pun intended), it still is better known among foreigners than locals.

 Have fun, but don’t go too wild — wacky as the event may seem, it still does have a religious element to it, after all.